 Mom’s Demand Action is a national organization centralized around one idea: that gun violence can be decreased with gun sense.
+Many people own a weapon, by following the concealed carry reciprocity map and understanding their rights as a firearm owner.
+However, there are a minority of people who own a weapon and use it for the wrong reasons – gun violence.
+With gun sense, they can be educated on the ways to safely own a firearm.
 This can be done if people decide to become responsible gun owners by taking the time to read something like this Boberg Arms XR45 Review and Insights so you can find out everything you can about the gun before using it.
 By educating yourself in these areas, the likelihood of gun violence will decrease as time goes on.
 From their website:

 “Moms Demand Action for Gun Sense in America is a grassroots movement of Americans fighting for public safety measures that can protect people from gun violence.
 Moms Demand Action campaigns for new and stronger solutions to lax gun laws and loopholes that jeopardize the safety of our families.
 Moms Demand Action has established a chapter in every state of the country and, along with Mayors Against Illegal Guns, Students Demand Action and the Everytown Survivor Network, it is part of Everytown for Gun Safety, the largest gun violence prevention organization in the country with more than 5 million supporters and more than 350,000 donors.”

 Here at OUTMemphis, we recognize how gun violence affects members of the LGBTQ community.
 Our family taken from us at Pulse in 2016 is a recent wound, but it is only one example.
 For our youth in schools, our community members in violent and controlling relationships, and our transgender and gender non-conforming peers facing violence in public and private spaces, gun sense is necessary for safe, thriving, vibrant LGBTQ communities.